DCNick3/shin/README.md

 Note that you should set `shin` as a working directory beforehand!

 If you encounter any issues, please open an issue on GitHub.

+## Docs

+While there is no comprehensive documentation of the engine, as I reverse engineer it, I try to document the findings mainly in [this spreadsheet](https://docs.google.com/spreadsheets/d/1BGGZ1Wjnx5FXgjDjhKgwhRxSAY_HYX_6U0q679IVUi8/edit?usp=share_link)

 ## What else is in the box